AaeeL/service-manual/README.md

   - To search tasks of a one specific device send a `GET` request to `/api/fetch_one` with a device name.
   - Example query: `/api/fetch_one?name=device name`.
   - Returned value is an array of json objects ordered by criticality and date.
 If there were no tasks, returned value is an empty array.
+### Possible bugs
+* Sometimes mongoDB does not update the wanted document.
+This is because, for some reason, the